gabe-campbell/Codeup2.dev/README.md

 -The jQuery Documentation at http://api.jquery.com

-This list will be updated continuously as I explore more topics and gain new skills
+This list will be updated continually as I explore more topics and gain new skills